Removing Installing Light Seals

 I check the adhesive bond, by applying water or Purell to the adhesive and then applying the seal material to smooth surface plastic laminate and another sample to painted steel.
 After the wetting agent dried all foam was damaged somewhat when removal was attempted.
 The damage was enough that a replacement seal would be required.

-We found three ways to delay the adhesive from setting:
+We found three ways to delay the adhesive from the setting:

 3) hand sanitizer (Purell), alcohol-based with absolutely no additives, no fragrance, no moisturizers, etc. Any additives will prevent the adhesive from bonding.